 I agree that recovery is a word that is misleading.
 It kind of hints that a person is miraculously well and cured of all maladies.
 This is not the case.
 There is not a day that goes by when I don’t wake up thinking about my weight or going to sleep thinking about my weight.
 I manage my illness differently to how I have in the past.
 I do more of the things that keep me well.
 Tools that I am going to pass on to others with WRAP and other workshops and groups that I go to, arming myself with knowledge and the correct jargon to use and a set of principles and actions that have been proven to work to help people manage their illness.

 With my Bipolar I tend to get very elevated in mood rather quickly.
 I’m like a whirlwind.
-I’m pressurised to doing things.
+I’m pressured to do things.
 LOTS OF THINGS NOW!
-I am impulsive and not usually able to see warning signs I usually do.
+I am impulsive and not usually able to see warning signs.
 I can just as quickly go down in mood as quickly as the proverbial ‘hot air balloon’.
 I usually go through longer periods of the depressive side of Bipolar.
 It is like being in Antarctica- colourless, cold and isolated.
 I can go for months sleeping my days away.
-Sometimes medication -like antidepressants or antipsychotics( mood-stabilizing drugs) and anti-anxiety tablets don’t work.
+Sometimes medication -like antidepressants or antipsychotics( mood-stabilising drugs) and anti-anxiety tablets don’t work.
 They may be able to take the edge off but the illness can become ever so consuming and slap me with such a force I wonder if I dreamt my better moments.
 My recovery.

 There are no quick fixes in life.
-My illness, labels and how I experience them and how they affect me are not textbook.
-Nobody’s is.
-I liken myself to a house; I have built firm solid foundations so that if the roof blows away or the house gets damp or needs repair,, that solid framework -the skeleton of the house is still there to rebuild.
+My illness, labels and how I experience them and how they affect me are not textbooks.
+Nobody is.
+I liken myself to a house; I have built firm solid foundations so that if the roof blows away or the house gets damp or needs repair, that solid framework -the skeleton of the house is still there to rebuild.
 I know that people may think that some of the courses I go on and share on my blog seem elementary but they are not.
 There is so much power in getting thoughts out of your head – it could be writing things down, painting knitting, writing a mini stage play, going for a run.
 Writing and keeping busy help me.
 This morning at 6 a.m.
 I feel the weight pulling me down, the anxiety clawing its way around my gut.
-I’m going to take my meds, make sure my daughter gets to school and get myself to the ‘parenting and mental health’ conference that I have been so excited about it, since I found I got a place to go to it.
+I’m going to take my meds, make sure my daughter gets to school and get myself to the ‘parenting and mental health’ conference that I have been so excited about, since I found I got a place to go to it.
 One moment at a time.
 One day at a time..
 Thank you to Moodscope for helping me find my voice to write about something I have been struggling with.
-Check out their blog post on the blue link.MOODSCOPE BLOG